Run a full website audit in under 2 minutes

 Is the website audit really free?

 Yes.
-The free tier runs a complete website audit on a single domain — no credit card required, 4 full scans per month.
-Paid plans add scheduled scans, more domains, signed CI webhooks, and on the Agency tier white-label PDF reports you can hand to clients.
+The free tier runs a complete website audit on a single domain — no credit card required, 4 full scans per month, with weekly+ scheduled scans and regression alerts included.
+Paid plans add more scans and domains, API access, signed CI webhooks, deploy hooks, and on the Agency tier daily + weekday scheduling and white-label PDF reports you can hand to clients.
 Plans start at €19.99/month (Pro: 100 scans/month) and €89/month (Agency: 500 scans/month).

 Can I run the audit on a competitor's site?